tomrailio/genai-cicd-ref/README.md

 ![Reference Architecture](ref.png)

 There are two main flows: the CI (testing) flow where you can run `helix test` locally or in CI.
-(You'll need to run ngrok so GitHub actions can reach your laptop.)

 # Setup